OutSystems/docs-support/src/licensing/detach-11.md

 ### For self-managed installations

-As previously stated, the detach process applies to all applications and it is not possible to detach only a subset of applications, while keeping other applications still using the OutSystems Platform infrastructure.
+As previously stated, the detach process applies to all applications and it's not possible to detach only a subset of applications, while keeping other applications still using the OutSystems platform infrastructure.

 To perform a complete detach, you will need to: